Anikund/J2EEProject1/README.md

 - Done:
   * Login for HRs
   * Create Employee
-  * Browse all employees
+  * CRUD of employees, conditional query of employees
+    * But creating employees with HR's company is not available since, well, no complete HR implementation untill now.
 - To do:
-  * Employee conditional query
+  * TBD